naadirlab/Docker-Learning-Projects/flask-redis-app/README.md

 # Flask-Redis App
 This project shows step by step how to use Redis to store and retrieve data.
-It demonstrates a multi-container setup with Docker Compose, including a Flask web app, a Redis database, and an Nginx load balancer for handling multiple app instances.
+It demonstrates a multi-container setup with Docker Compose, including a Flask web app, a Redis database, and a Nginx load balancer for handling multiple app instances.

 ## App Overview

 The Flask_App.py file contains a Flask application with two routes:
-    •	/ : Displays a welcome message in large text, centered on the page.
+- / : Displays a welcome message in large text, centered on the page.
-    •	/count : Displays a visitor count stored in Redis.
+- /count : Displays a visitor count stored in Redis.

 ```python
 from flask import Flask